 A few things to keep in mind:

 - For security purposes, SAI requires that you have a functioning phone number abroad – we need to be able to reach you!
 If you make any changes to your cell phone plan, please don’t forget to let your SAI Program Coordinator know, as we keep your phone number on file.

 - Do plenty of research ahead of time, and remember it’s completely up to you what route you choose to take for your phone.

-- However, using a local plan is usually the cheapest option.
+- Using a local plan is usually the cheapest option.
 This option requires more effort, and potentially a few days of having to use your US number while you are working out your local plan options.
-In these cases, we recommend that you purchase a very minimal international plan from your US provider to hold you over until you are all set up abroad.
+In these cases, we recommend that you purchase a minimal international plan from your US provider to cover your first two weeks in country while you are getting set up.

 I hope this sheds some light on the subject and makes your decision making a bit easier.
 For more information on your cell phone options abroad, please see Cell Phones.
-If you have any questions or concerns, or just want to talk your cell phone issues out with someone, please reach out to me at email@example.com.
-My job is to make things as easy for you as possible, so you can focus on your studying and life abroad.
+If you have any questions or concerns, or just want to talk your cell phone issues out with someone, please reach out to our admissions office: email@example.com.
+Our job is to make things as easy for you as possible, so you can focus on your studying and life abroad.